laravel/docs/pt_BR/eloquent-serialization.md

 Occasionally, you may need to add array attributes that do not have a corresponding column in your database.
 To do so, first define an [accessor](/docs/{{version}}/eloquent-mutators) for the value:

-Ocasionalmente, você pode precisar adicionar atributos de matriz que não têm uma coluna correspondente em seu banco de dados.
-Para fazer isso, primeiro definir um [assessor] (/ docs / {{}} / versão eloquentes-Mutators) para o valor:
+Ocasionalmente, você pode precisar adicionar um array de atributos que não possuam uma coluna correspondente em seu banco de dados.
+Para fazer isso, primeiro defina um [accessor](/docs/{{version}}/eloquent-mutators) para o valor:

 	<?php namespace App;